 - Targets requiring a password will be replicated, but they will have invalid credentials and be in a disabled state.

 - Any objects that are broken in production will not be replicated.
-For example, a trigger with a condition which refers to an organization that no longer exists will not be replicated to the sandbox.
+For example, a trigger with a condition that refers to an organization that no longer exists will not be replicated to the sandbox.

 - External email addresses are not copied to the sandbox.

 - Changes made within a premium sandbox are not copied automatically into the production account and must be manually reproduced within the production account.